 c.
 At the other weather extreme, in Iowa, is this Fairy Tale Sweet Funnel with an old-world holly sprig to brighten the weathered paint on a fence, by Nancy K. Meyers.

-d.
-Where to start: Good second-hand funnels, even in solid copper, can be found for around $15 at the time of this post.
+Good second-hand funnels, even in solid copper, can be found for around $15.
 If you start with newer funnels and chains, and want them to rust faster, wash with salt water and vinegar and allow them to age for a few weeks.
 Rinse funnel again before planting.

 a.
 Tipsy Funnel Rain Chain – To make this Asian-inspired craft, I started with 2 strands of chain about the size you would use for lightweight dog collar.
 Attach chains together with S-hooks, crimping the openings together with needle-nose pliers as you go.
 Thread mini stainless steel funnels though single chains and vintage cookie cutters through both chains.
 Funnels, cookie, cutters, bells, jewelry, and trinkets of all kinds can be held in place with charms and jump rings—allow about 2-3 hours to attach pieces together.
 Pretty when shiny, and even as it gains rusty patches, rain water is musical and pretty as it channels down to the moss bowl.

 b.
-Our favorite adorable Tin Man by Nadine Gurto, and also featured on our February Valentine banner on Facebook.
+An adorable Tin Man by Nadine Gurto, was also featured on a February Valentine banner on Facebook.
 Nadine says: “The older he gets the more character he gets too.”
 Even more than a metal funnel—you need at least one big can—and of course, a heart.
 Punch holes with awl or drill (carefully) and wire or use brads to hold cans together.
 Paint with enamel model paint or nail polish for durable finish.
 Inspired by The Wonderful Wizard of Oz by Frank L. Baum.